browserengineering/book/book/layout.md

 -   `TextNode` has no `children` field, but this `layout` method will eventually reach a `TextNode` and crash.

 Let\'s fix these one by one.
-First, the height height.
+First, the height.
 At the end of `BlockLayout.layout` we know the current `y` position, and it is after every child node\'s layout, so we just use that to change the value of `self.h`: